KleberMeira/KleberMeira/README.md

 #### Hi there 👋

-Musician in his spare time and cyclist on the weekends.
-I am a student in Software Engineering at UFMS and currently work as a Java Pleno developer at IntegraTI, where I deal with Oracle database technologies, development and maintenance of Api in Spring Boot and NodeJs.
+Musician in his spare time and cyclist on weekends.
+Currently I'm focused on the backend with integrations and microservices using NodeJs.
+I had the opportunity to participate in the refactoring of a data integration system with high availability for sending sales.
+At that moment I was able to deal with BI with data load construction using Sense and Elastic Search tools.
+The technologies that I used were Java, Python, JavaScript along with Oracle database, PostgresSql, Redis, MongoDb.
+In parallel improving English to a more advanced level and looking to collaborate on npm libraries and studying Clojure.

 Skills: JAVA JSP / SPRING BOOT / JS / NODEJS /